 The Hawai‘i and Pacific Islands King Tides Project uses a comunity science approach that allows the project to cover a wide geographic area spanning across the Pacific Region and to tap into the place-based and local knowledge of communities and residents with deep personal connections to and knowledge of coastal areas.

 - Addresses real-world issues important to communities

-Applying Citizen Science Data in Research and Policy Decisions
+Applying Community Science Data in Research and Policy Decisions

-Hundreds of Citizen Scientists from across the Pacific Region have contributed more than 2,400 photo records to the Hawai‘i and Pacific Islands King Tides Project.
-These records are stored in a publically accessible online database and serve as a critical resource for researchers, policy makers, and community members to better understand the potential impacts of sea level rise and other coastal hazards.
+Hundreds of Community Scientists from across the Pacific Region have contributed thousands of photo records to the Hawai‘i and Pacific Islands King Tides Project.
+These records are stored in a publicly accessible online database and serve as a critical resource for researchers, policy makers, and community members to better understand the potential impacts of sea level rise and other coastal hazards.
 Photographs from the Hawai‘i and Pacific Islands King Tides Project have been featured in the 2017 Hawaiʻi Sea Level Rise Vulnerability and Adaptation Report and have been used to help ground truth sea level rise models simulating groundwater inundation in Honolulu.